cern-eos/eos_exporter/README.md

 ```
 go build
 ```
-- Run (on EOS headnode or in a pre-configured client with root privilegies)
+- Run (on EOS headnode or in a pre-configured client with root privilegies on EOS)

 ```
 ./eos_exporter --eos-instance="<eos_instance>"